GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 ### What if the user session expires?
 Let the user sign in through a dynamic sign-in flow!

-Even though the IdP continues to inform the browser of the user's sign-in status, it could be out of sync.
-A typical case is when the session expires.
-The browser tries to send a credentialed request to the accounts list endpoint when the sign-in status is "sign-in", but the server should reject it because the session is no longer available.
+Even though the IdP continues to inform the browser of the user's sign-in status, it could be out of sync, such as when the session expires.
+The browser tries to send a credentialed request to the accounts list endpoint when the sign-in status is "sign-in", but the server rejects it because the session is no longer available.
 In such a scenario, the browser can dynamically let the user sign in to the IdP through a popup window.

-The FedCM dialog will display a message like this.
+The FedCM dialog will display a message as shown in the following image:

 <figure>
   {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/hDf8EI5TBAa42umi7kMu.png", alt="A FedCM dialog suggesting to sign in to the IdP.", width="800", height="449" %}